codingforpleasure/customized-workspace/Ubuntu/useful-resources/audio-properties.md

 * You may be thinking, “hey, can’t we compute several spectrums by performing FFT on several windowed segments of the signal?”
 * Yes!
 This is exactly what is done, and it is called the short-time Fourier transform

-* The FFT is computed on overlapping windowed segments of the signal, and we get what is called the spectrogram
+* The FFT is computed on overlapping windowed segments of the signal, and we get what is called the spectrogram.
+* Wow!
+That’s a lot to take in.
+There’s a lot going on here.
+A good visual is in order.

 # What is Mel spectogram?